Expertise

 • Potential safety impact for molecules with endogenous counterparts, neutralizing both the biotherapeutic and the endogenous molecules

-• Neutralization of endogenous molecules can be life-threatening depending on the uniqueness of function and the biological effects.
+Neutralization of endogenous molecules can be life-threatening, depending on their uniqueness of function and biological effects.
+Thus, a neutralizing antibody test is essential for evaluating safety profiles comprehensively.

-The preference for the cell-based format is based on assessing the entirety of the biological action rather than a subset of interactions that are neutralizing.
-For example: Binding to the receptor may be necessary for the biological function, but it may not be sufficient.
-There may be a structural change(s) required for downstream biology that other NAb epitopes could affect.
+The preference for the cell-based format for NAb assay development is based on assessing the entirety of the biological action rather than a subset of neutralizing interactions.
+For example, Binding to the receptor may be necessary for the biological function, but it may not be sufficient.
+A structural change(s) may be required for downstream biology that other NAb analysis epitopes could affect.

 • Risk Based Assessment